 Penn's View Hotel Philadelphia

-This elegant and stylish four-star hotel is another top recommendation for where to stay in Old City.
-Located at the heart of the neighborhood, this hotel is close to Philadelphia’s most famous sightseeing attractions.
-It has a fitness room, an in-house spa, and spacious guestrooms.
+This elegant and stylish four-star hotel is my top recommendation for where to stay in Old City.
+It’s one of the nicest luxury hotels in Philadelphia.
+Located at the heart of the neighborhood, this hotel is close to downtown Philadelphia’s most famous attractions.

 Things to See and Do in Old City: